 Today, I refocused my campaign to put some weight on the boy.
 I heard on a radio talk show that 7 dried banana slices are equivalent in calories to a whole banana but that one is likely to eat more banana chips because of the decreased bulk.
 I bought a large container of banana chips and encouraged Orangeboy to try dipping them in peanut butter for his snack.
 He liked them and consumed several PB dipped chips.
 I'd say that's a pretty high calorie snack.

-Orangeboy's Dad took him and his brother outside this weekend before the storm front came in and tossed the football with them.
+Orangeboy's Dad took him and his brother outside this weekend before a storm front came in and tossed a football with them.
 It has been awhile since he's done that sort of thing with them.
 Orangeboy isn't very wild about football tossing, but he gave it a little effort.
 He was having such a good time that he came running IMMEDIATELY when I told him it was time to get his hair cut.

 So, we're doing what we can to get the children socialized and healthy enough for adolescence.
 I just hope their parents' mental health is up to the challenge.